These Musician Marketing Plan posts are the most popular series on this site. They are fully updated for 2024.

 Instagram:

-• Change your bio to announce the release – add the musical note or an appropriate emoji too!
+- Change your bio and LINK to announced include the release – add a musical note or an appropriate emoji, too!
 Add a streaming link and CTA to listen

-• Create a release tile and post with the album / single art and say “out now”
+- Create a release tile, post with the album / single art, and say “out now.”

 Facebook: